Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 bacon for black eyed peas

 Add the bacon to the hot Dutch oven.
 Cook it for about 4 minutes, stirring occasionally, until the fat begins to render.
-The bacon fat will add rich flavor and act as a base for cooking the onion.
+The bacon fat will add rich flavor and acts as a base for cooking the onion.

 Sauté the Onion

 Add the chopped onion to the Dutch oven with the bacon.
 Cook for 2 minutes, or until the onion becomes soft and translucent, releasing its sweet aroma.
-Be careful not to let the onion brown; it should remain tender and fragrant.
+Be careful not to let the onion brown, it should remain tender and fragrant.

 Add the Black-Eyed Peas and Liquids